brandondykun/budget-app/README.md

 # Technologies

-Frontend built with React, and the backend uses Firebase.
+The frontend was built with React, and the backend uses Firebase.
 The included .env.template file includes the necessary Firebase environment variables that are required to connect to a Firebase backend.

+The frontend is currently being hosted on Vercel https://vercel.com/.

 The Footer Component displays a random inspirational quote that is fetched using https://api.goprogram.ai/inspiration/docs/.
-The api updates the quote every hour, but the quote is only update if the page is refreshed or a new login occurs.
+The api updates the quote every hour, but the quote will only update if the page is refreshed or a new login occurs.
 &nbsp;
 &nbsp;

 # Future Goals

-Budget App is actively being built, and new features are being added almost daily!
-The next major feature will be a calendar page where income, savings, and scheduled expanses can be shown on a calendar.
+Budget App is currently functional, but actively being built, and new features are being added almost daily!
+The next major feature will be a calendar page where income, savings, and scheduled expenses can be shown on a calendar.